 STEP 3: Add ice water.
 I add the little bits of water at a time.
 Pulse until a dough starts to form.
 If it is too crumbly, add a small splash more of ice water.
 It is done when it stays in a dough when you hold it in your hand.

-STEP 4: Then, divide the dough into 2 and wrap in cling wrap.
+STEP 4: Then, divide the dough into 2 and wrap in plastic wrap.
 Flatten the dough.
 I find it works best when the dough is rectangle shaped.
-Chill for 30 minutes.
+Chill the homemade pie crust for 30 minutes.

 STEP 5: Now, roll out the dough until it is very thin.
 A thin crust is our goal here.
-Use biscuit cutters to cut out the circles.
+Use biscuit cutter (or circle cutter) to cut out the circles.
 I used 3.5 and 4 inch biscuit cutters.

 This blueberry filling needs to be made ahead of time.
 It needs to be completely cooled before you use it in the dough.
 A hot filling could melt the butter in the pie crust.

-Cook the filling in a saucepan until the berries start to soften and the purple juice escapes.
+Cook the filling in a small saucepan until the berries start to soften and the purple juice escapes over medium heat.
 Then, mash some of the berries.
 Next, cook until the filling thickens slightly.

 Since there is cornstarch, it will continue to thicken as it cools.